IDMNYU/IdeationPrototyping_A_SP23_LadyK/Future_weeklyBrief.md

 4. Brainstorm, Ideate and Sketch for your Artifact

+5. If you like, begin to draft a loose story for your storyboard.
+Note you will only submit a storyboard (not a paper/story).

-5. Write a reflection of where you are at.
+6. Write a reflection of where you are at.
 What are the new developments?
 What are you struggling with?
 Tell us!

 ### Semester Week 10 | Week 5: Future Project - Research, Brainstorming